How To Look Up an LLC in Florida? (Florida Business Name Search)

 You can complete this search for free.

-Florida Business Name Database Search
+Florida Entity Name Database Search

 For a start, go to the page “Entity Name Search”.

 Enter your desired name in the search box.
 Don’t worry about capitalization.
 Make sure to include at least the first few words of your name in the search box.
-This will allow you to search for all names similar to yours.
-To make a more detailed search, you can input just part of the first letter.

 If you want to call your business Printing for You, then simply type “print” in its place.

 Click “Search Now” to view all Florida-based businesses.
 This will allow you to determine if your desired name is available.
 You can file the necessary paperwork with the state if you’re unsure.
-You will be notified if your name is similar to that of another business.

 This is why this step must be completed before you invest in any domains or marketing materials.